 Suicides are at an all-time high and affect both genders.
 Men are nearly 3.5 times more likely than women to commit suicide, and on average 123 people kill themselves every day.

-The World Health Organization (WHO) has predicted that in the next 2 years, depression will the leading cause of disability globally.
+The World Health Organization (WHO) has predicted that in the next 2 years, depression will be the leading cause of disability globally.
 Depression is not only a North American phenomenon but is now being diagnosed in almost every nation.
 The annual prevalence of major depressive disorders in North America is 4.5%, but this is a gross underestimate because many individuals do not seek medical help.
 Depression is a serious medical disorder and associated with a high risk of suicide.
-Data reveal that more than 90% of individuals with a major depressive disorder do see a healthcare provider within the first 12 months of the episode and at least 45% of suicide victims have had some contact with a primary health care provider within the 4 weeks of suicide.
-This indicates that perhaps, if there healthcare providers are more vigilant and alert, suicide could be prevented in these individuals.
+Data reveals that more than 90% of individuals with a major depressive disorder do see a healthcare provider within the first 12 months of the episode and at least 45% of suicide victims have had some contact with a primary health care provider within the 4 weeks of suicide.
+This indicates that if their healthcare providers are more vigilant and alert, suicide could be prevented in these individuals.

 These grim statistics have led to a National Strategy for Suicide Prevention in the United States.

 Considering that many individuals who commit suicide have a mental health disorder and have visited their primary caregiver, the focus now is on health care providers to become aware of the factors that increase the risk of suicide and to refer these individuals to mental health professionals for some type of intervention.
 The current United States Preventive Services Task Force (USPSTF) recommendations are that primary caregivers should screen adolescents and adults for depression only when there are appropriate systems in place to ensure adequate diagnosis, treatment, and follow-up.

 Many factors have been identified in individuals who commit suicides or have attempted suicide.
 These factors include the following: